nismod/nismod.github.io/docs/development-checklist.md

 ## Is the code well written?

+Remember, code is read (like a book) more times that it is written.
+By using sensible and meaningful names for variables, methods and classes you can ensure that the code is readable.

 ### Any references to specific file locations are in config files or arguments

+The hard coding of file names makes it difficult to deploy your code to another computer.
+Best practice is to direct your code to the location of the files by passing in the file path as an argument, or listing the files in a configuration file.

 ### The code is structured into functions or classes and methods

+Functions allow you to reduce duplication of code - a key maxim of good software development is DRY: don't repeat yourself.
+By keeping code in one place it is easier to maintain, understand and test.

 ### Names (of packages, modules, functions, methods) are clear